24hourkirtan/audio-streaming-apis/pages/apis/overview.md

   <h1  id="page-title">APIs > Overview</h1>
 </div>

-The below quick list reflects a brief summary of all the RESTful services available in the system for version 1.0.0.
-The state column indicates the endpoint is ready for use during the development stage of the displayed version.
+The below quick list reflects a brief summary of all the RESTful endpoints available in the system for version 1.0.0.
+The second column indicates the endpoint is ready for use during the development stage of the displayed version.
+All endpoints use https (SSL) only, http is not supported.

-All RESTful services return JSON object.
+All endpoints return a JSON object or an array of JSON objects.

 ___